 For a road trip, you obviously need a vehicle to drive in.
 Or a bicycle to cycle on, but that is another type of trip.
 You can either rent a car or buy a car.
 Which one you choose depends on the number of days you want to spend in Australia.

 Before you rent or buy a car, think about what you want from the car.
 Do you just want it to bring you from A to B, or do you also want to sleep in it, to save on accommodation costs?
-No matter what car or Van you like to rent, check out RentalCars for the best deals.
+No matter what car or van you like to rent, check out RentalCars for the best deals.

-Want to buy a car or a Van?
+Do you want to buy a car or a Van?
 Check out our blog post 9 things you need to know as a backpacker when you buy a car in Australia.

 Accommodation is another thing you have to think about while road tripping.
 Do you want to plan ahead, or do you like to leave things open and see where you stand at the end of the day?